hubmapconsortium/portal-ui/context/app/markdown/docs/assay/rnaseq.md

 -   Level 4: This is information that might be unique to a lab or is not required for reproducibility or is otherwise not relevant for outside groups.
 This information is submitted in the form of a single file, a ZIP archive containing multiple files, or a directory of files.
 There is no formatting requirement (although formats readable with common tools such as text editors are preferable over proprietary binary formats).

 ### *Single Cell - specific Metadata Fields*
 This metadata field schema now resides in [Github](https://github.com/hubmapconsortium/ingest-validation-tools/tree/master/docs/scrnaseq) where it can be viewed and downloaded.
-Any further changes must now be implemented by filing a Github issue for Chuck McCallum.

 ### *Bulk RNA seq - specific Metadata Fields*
-This metadata field schema now resides in [Github](https://github.com/hubmapconsortium/ingest-validation-tools/tree/master/docs/bulkrnaseq) where it can be viewed and downloaded.
-Any further changes must now be implemented by filing a Github issue for Chuck McCallum.
+This metadata field schema now resides in [Github](https://github.com/hubmapconsortium/ingest-validation-tools/tree/master/docs/bulkrnaseq) for download.

 ## HuBMAP Single-cell Sequence Raw File Structure
 The raw sequencing data is recorded in a FASTQ file which contains sequenced reads and corresponding sequencing quality information.
 Every read in FASTQ format is stored in four lines as follows